 Since the total cap on points is 5000, you can see that this is possible.
-However, you’d have to be able to book at the 7 month window as you can’t have more than 2000 points at a single resort, so you’d have to have points at at least 2 other resorts and are subject to the 7 month window.
+However, you’d have to be able to book at the 7 month window as you can’t have more than 4000 points at a single resort, so you’d have to have points at at least 1 other resort and are subject to the 7 month window.
 You’d also have to stay, at least mostly, at a Value Studio, and they can be hard to get.

 And if you were staying for the year, you might want a kitchen – but the points will roughly double for a 1 Bedroom with a kitchen…

 How often do I get housekeeping when staying in a DVC room/villa?

 If you are staying on a points reservation – whether you are the DVC member yourself or are renting a reservation from a member – you do not get daily housekeeping.
 To keep costs down, you will get some level of service every 4 days by default.
 If you are staying 7 or less days, you will get “trash and towel” service on the fourth day only.
 On that day they will take out the trash, replace the bags, and replace all the dirty towels.

 If you are staying 8 days or longer, you get full housekeeping service on Day 4, and trash and towel service on Day 8.
 This then repeats (full service Day 12, etc.) for as long as you are staying.

 You can optionally purchase additional housekeeping for a fee.
 Check with the front desk for pricing and scheduling.